disastrid/instruments_lab/docs/README.md

 ### Your photo

-All member photos are 250x250px.
-Please upload to images/people.
+All member photos should be *250x250px*.
+Please upload to `images/people`.

 ## How to add to the Publications page